blocks/post-preview/README.md

 </script>
 ```

-At a minimum, you'll need to change the `resource` parameter to match your needs.
+At a minimum, you'll need to change the `element` and `resource` parameters to match your needs.

 # Advanced Usage